Tendring District

 Tendring District is a local government district in north-east Essex, England.
-Its council is based in Clacton-on-Sea, the largest town.
-Other towns are Brightlingsea, Harwich, Dovercourt, Frinton-on-Sea, Walton-on-the-Naze, and Manningtree.
+Its council is based in Clacton-on-Sea, its largest town; others are Brightlingsea, Harwich, Dovercourt, Frinton-on-Sea, Manningtree and Walton-on-the-Naze.

-The district borders the City of Colchester to the west and the Babergh District of Suffolk, across the estuary of the River Stour, to the north.
-To the east and south, it faces the North Sea, with the estuary of the River Colne to the south-west.
+The district borders the City of Colchester to the west and the Babergh District of Suffolk, across the estuary of the river Stour, to the north.
+To the east and south, it faces the North Sea, with the estuary of the river Colne to the south-west.
 The area is sometimes referred to as the Tendring Peninsula.

+Toponymy

 The modern local government district was formed in 1974.
-The name Tendring comes from the ancient Tendring Hundred which was named after the small village of Tendring.
+The name Tendring comes from the ancient Tendring Hundred, which was named after the small village of Tendring.